 It took forty years to reach one million solar installations in the U.S., but it will only take two more years to reach two million.
-The solar movement is firmly on its way.
-Question is, is everyone able to join in?
+The solar movement is firmly on its way, but the question is, is everyone — including low-income families — able to join in?

 With the zero down packages, solar took off.
 Panels were flying onto rooftops in unprecedented numbers especially from the lower barriers of the solar leasing model.
 But it was still a game where deep pockets or good credit was needed, and for lower income families — the people who could most benefit from solar’s monthly cost savings on electricity — solar power essentially remained a non-starter.

 Fortunately, into this need came GRID Alternatives.
 This Oakland-based nonprofit, now celebrating its 15 year anniversary, at its core provides low to no-cost solar power for low-income housing.
 Born in California, this organization is taking off as well with operations now in 9 states, an international program starting in Nicaragua, and a specialized program for tribal communities which has already accounted for over 500 systems for tribal member families — thereby serving some of our country’s most impoverished and overlooked residential sectors.

 They do it by securing financing through a combination of state and federal incentives, rebates, homeowner contributions and of course, fundraising.
 In addition they became the program manager for the California Public Utility Commission’s instrumental $162 million Single-family Affordable Solar Homes incentive program (SASH), which is the first dedicated solar rebate for low-income families in the U.S.

 Overall, GRID has provided almost 7,000 solar systems to low-income families, representing over $180 million worth of savings and the prevention of over a half-million tons of greenhouse gas emissions.
 GRID is serving people who otherwise would not be participating in the renewable energy revolution.